 There are many threats to the wildlife in the Falklands in particular to the vulnerable albatross and petrel populations, but also penguin species and many other sea birds.
-Examples of threats include interactions with commercial fisheries, disturbance at breeding sites, disease and harmful algal blooms and invasive species.
+Examples of threats include interactions with commercial fisheries, disturbance at breeding sites, disease and harmful algal blooms, invasive species and climate change.

-Falklands conservation work with the local government and other orgainisation to mitagate or to understand these issues when they arise.
-The Falkland Islands, as part of the UK, is signed to the International Agreement on the Conservation of Albatross and Petrels (ACAP)
+Falklands Conservation works with the local government and other orgainisation to mitagate or to understand these issues when they arise.
+The Falkland Islands, as part of the UK, is signed to the International Agreement on the Conservation of Albatross and Petrels (ACAP).

 The latest information on Falkland albatross and petrels can be found in:

 Census of the Black-browed Albatross Population of the Falkland Islands (2000 & 2005) (8.5Mb PDF)

 Census of the Southern Giant-Petrel Population of the Falkland Islands (2004/05) (1.8Mb PDF)